 This online program has been designed for applications, production, manufacturing engineers and technicians as well as other professionals who need to have a solid background in the fundamentals of working with RF and wireless products.
 This four part program provides a thorough understanding of RF analytical tools, communications signals, RF devices and test instruments.
 Starting with basic analytical tools such as the decibel scale, S-parameters and the Smith Chart, this program covers test instrumentation, RF components, and modulation.

-Besser Associates and Microwave Journal magazine have presented a free webcast on Mixers and Frequency Conversion.
-This one-hour webcast has been presented by instructor Allen Podell, and the recording is now available for viewing.
 Frequency conversion is a critical function in all wireless systems.
 A key component used to accomplish this is the mixer.
 Designers need to understand different mixer topologies and specifications in order to meet their system requirements.
 This webinar provides a brief overview of frequency conversion and introduces the mixer as the component used to accomplish this function.

 This interactive web page allows you to look at the output waveforms from a switching-type mixer, as well as a pure multiplication.
 You can change the RF and LO frequencies and update the graph.